aarav22/portfolio-website/_projects/anonpao.md

 </div>

 ## Solution
 Our solution allows users to prove to a verifier that they own an account (say email account) with the company without revealing which account (i.e. the email address).
+An important aspect of this solution is that the prover does not require any co-operation from the company as is usually the case in anonymous credentials.